-- upon filing with the Commission pursuant to Rule 467(a) (if in connection with an offering being made contemporaneously in the United States and Canada). - \times at some future date (check the appropriate box below): -) at () (designate a time not sooner than 7 calendar days after filing). - pursuant to Rule 467(b) on () (designate a time 7 calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction has issued a 2.) at (receipt or notification of clearance on ( - pursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that a receipt or 3. o notification of clearance has been issued with respect hereto. - after the filing of the next amendment to this Form (if preliminary material is being filed).
+- o pursuant to Rule 467(b) on () at () (designate a time not sooner than 7 calendar days after filing). o pursuant to Rule 467(b) on () at () (designate a time 7 calendar days or sooner after filing) because the securities regulatory authority in the review jurisdiction has issued a - receipt or notification of clearance on ().

+3. o pursuant to Rule 467(b) as soon as practicable after notification of the Commission by the Registrant or the Canadian securities regulatory authority of the review jurisdiction that a receipt or - notification of clearance has been issued with respect hereto.

+after the filing of the next amendment to this Form (if preliminary material is being filed).